Telefon Tel Aviv

-Telefon Tel Aviv is an American electronic music act formed in 1999 by musicians Charles Cooper and Joshua Eustis.
-Since Cooper's accidental death in 2009, Telefon Tel Aviv has continued with Eustis as the sole official member.
+Telefon Tel Aviv is an American electronic music act formed in 1999 by the musicians Charles Cooper and Joshua Eustis.
+Since Cooper's death in 2009, Telefon Tel Aviv has continued with Eustis as the sole official member.
+They have released four studio albums, one EP, one remix album, and several singles.

 History

-Telefon Tel Aviv was formed in 1999 by Charles Cooper and Joshua Eustis, with their first album Fahrenheit Fair Enough, released in the fall of 2001 to positive reviews.
-In 2002, the group released an EP on the Hefty Records Immediate Action label.
-In 2004, the duo released their second full-length album, Map of What Is Effortless, and a compilation album of remixes titled Remixes Compiled in 2007.
-The group released its third full-length album in January 2009 on the BPitch Control label.
-Influenced by English electronic band OMD, Immolate Yourself peaked at #17 on the Billboard Top Electronic Albums chart.
-In 2016, their debut was re-released with eight bonus tracks.
+Telefon Tel Aviv was formed in 1999 by Charles Cooper and Joshua Eustis, with their debut album, Fahrenheit Fair Enough, being released in 2001.
+The duo followed it with the EP Immediate Action in 2002.
+In 2004, they published their second full-length album, Map of What Is Effortless, and the compilation album Remixes Compiled came out in 2007.

+Telefon Tel Aviv released their third studio album, Immolate Yourself, in 2009.
+Influenced by the English electronic band OMD, it peaked at no. 17 on the Billboard Top Electronic Albums chart.
+In 2016, their debut was re-issued, with eight bonus tracks.